 Demonstrating GTI Energy’s Innovative Low-carbon Hydrogen Production Technology for Decarbonization in UK HyPER Project

 GTI Energy is working in conjunction with Cranfield University, Doosan Babcock, Helical Energy, and the British Department for Business, Energy & Industrial Strategy (BEIS) on a project in the U.K. called "Bulk Hydrogen Production by Sorbent Enhanced Steam Reforming” (HyPER).
-The effort scales-up an advanced, industrial-scale GTI Energy hydrogen production technology that inherently captures any CO2 produced in the process.
+The effort scales-up an advanced, industrial-scale GTI Energy hydrogen production technology that inherently captures any CO2 produced in the process, building a state-of-the-art pilot plant (approximately 1 tonne per day hydrogen capacity) at Cranfield University.
 It has the potential to produce high-purity hydrogen at up to 30% lower levelized cost of hydrogen than conventional steam methane reforming methods that require an additional CO2 capture step.

 GTI Energy has also performed pilot testing of the hydrogen generator technology, under U.S. DOE funding, in a project which verified catalyst stability and successfully demonstrated SER chemistry and process operation.
-Phase 1 of a U.S.-government funded small-scale commercial demonstration plant commenced in 2024 and will be sited at a national location that allows for CO2 sequestration.
+A pilot plant at GTI Energy’s Des Plaines campus validated engineering and technology predictions and demonstrated a disruptive breakthrough: our generation technology can make high-purity hydrogen while at the same time capturing and delivering high-purity CO2.

 Learn More